roossienb/roossienb.github.io/_posts/2021-12-17-How Meta and a Small Municipality Made a Dutch Clean Energy Supply Harder to Reach.md

+---
+layout: post
-# How Meta and a Small Municipality Made a Dutch Clean Energy Supply Harder to Reach
+title: How Meta and a Small Municipality Made a Dutch Clean Energy Supply Harder to Reach
+categories: Datacenters, Energy, Netherlands
+---

 Yesterday evening, the Council of Zeewolde, a municipality of 22,000 people, voted in favour of building the largest data centre The Netherlands has ever seen.
 A controversial vote that had proponents and opponents having heated discussions in the past few months.